 My work has been enriched by engagement with several cross-disciplinary communities, each of which has generously supported my research: the Department of Philosophy at Harvard University, the Edmond J. Safra Center for Ethics at Harvard University, the Petrie-Flom Center at Harvard Law School, the Department of Medical Ethics and Health Policy at the University of Pennsylvania, and the Center for Law and the Biosciences at Stanford Law School.
 I also contribute to the Petrie-Flom Center's blog on law, healthcare, biotech, and bioethics, Bill of Health.

 In Fall 2018, I will join the Department of Philosophy at San Francisco State University as an Assistant Professor.

-Feminist Ethics and Social Theory Annual Meeting, Clearwater Beach, FL, in October 2017
+Feminist Ethics and Social Theory, Clearwater Beach, FL, October 2017

-Philosophers' Cocoon Philosophy Conference, Tampa, FL, in October 2017
+Philosophers' Cocoon Philosophy Conference, University of Tampa, FL, October 2017

 Feminism, Philosophy, and Engaging the Public, CSWIP, Ontario, October 2017